johnolos/rust-workshop/README.md

 Remember that when using channels, one is still bound by the ownership rules of Rust.
 By sending a variable down a channel, you also give up the ownership of it.

 ### Task
-In this task you are going to send some data of the type `GraphEvent` (as defined in `./types.rs`) to the UI-thread.
-You must create a channel of this type, and pass the sender and reciever to `setup_synth()` and the UI-object respectively.
-You must also find out how to create an instance of `GraphEvent`
+In this task you are going to send data to the UI-thread.
+You must create a channel, and pass the sender and reciever to `setup_synth()` and the `UI-object` respectively.
+Store the data to be sendt with the sender as a `Vec<f64>`, a vector of Floats.

-For the UI to use the receiver channel, you must pass it as an argument to the UI constructor function, `Ui::new(...)`.
-If you look at this constructor function, you'll see that the `GraphEvent` argument has type signature `Option<Receiver<GraphEvent>>`, which means that you'll have to wrap the channel receiver in an option, like this: `Some(receiver)`.
+For the UI to use the receiver, you must pass it as an argument to the UI constructor function, `Ui::new(...)`.
+If you look at this constructor function, you'll see that the `graphdata_rx` argument has type signature `Option<Receiver<Vec<f64>>>`, which means that you'll have to wrap the channel receiver in an option, like this: `Some(receiver)`.

 <details>
 <summary>Hint</summary>

 The data points in `GraphEvent` are held in a queue og type `VecDeque<f64>`.

+We don't want to send the buffer of datapoints to the UI-thread on every call.
+Find some _periodic_ event to trigger `sender.send()`.

 </details>

 ## 3. Create the keyboard